apache/activemq-website/src/components/classic/documentation/how-do-distributed-queues-work.md

 Distributed Topics in Store/Forward
 -----------------------------------

-For topics the above algorithm is followed except, every interested client receives a copy of the message - plus ActiveMQ Classic will check for loops (to avoid a message flowing infinitely around a ring of brokers).
+For topics the above algorithm is followed except, every interested client receives a copy of the message - plus ActiveMQ will check for loops (to avoid a message flowing infinitely around a ring of brokers).

 ### See Also